-Back in 2008 the Center and nine allies sued the U.S. Fish and Wildlife Service for deciding not to protect the wolverine and letting political considerations — such as the implications of protecting another global warming-threatened mammal — win out over scientific findings on the animal's danger.
-Nine months later, the Service agreed to re-examine the wolverine's situation, but in December 2010 merely put the mammal on the candidate list, to await protections indefinitely.
+Back in 2008 the Center and allies sued the U.S. Fish and Wildlife Service for deciding not to protect the wolverine and letting political considerations — like the implications of protecting another global warming-threatened mammal — win out over scientific findings on the animal's danger.
+In responsee the Service agreed to re-examine the wolverine's situation, but in 2010 the agency merely put the mammal on the "candidate list" to await protections indefinitely.

 In 2011 the Center reached a landmark settlement with the Service compelling it to move forward on listing 757 imperiled species, including the wolverine.
 In 2013, after agency biologists found global warming to be reducing the snowpack females need for denning, the Service proposed listing the wolverine as "threatened."
 But the very next year the agency withdrew the proposed listing.